Sid Lee: From Diesel to Sid Lee

-Sid Lee International and the diversification of their operations
+Diversification

-· In 2008, Sid Lee landed the global Adidas Originals account.
+In 2008, Sid Lee landed the global Adidas Originals account.
 In the midst of this partnership, the agency opened offices among the hustle and bustle of Amsterdam in 2008 and Paris in 2009, in what Bertrand Cesvet described as “a semi-controlled whirlwind of boundless enthusiasm.”

-· In 2009, Sid Lee realized that the future of retail depended on a brand’s ability to attract customers to its stores and the way it interacts with its consumers.
+In 2009, Sid Lee realized that the future of retail depended on a brand’s ability to attract customers to its stores and the way it interacts with its consumers.
 This thought led to the founding of Sid Lee Architecture.
 Jean Pelland and Martin Leblanc founded this new branch within the agency.

-· The Toronto office also opened in 2010, an endeavour led by Vito Piazza.
+The Toronto office also opened in 2010, an endeavour led by Vito Piazza.

-· Sid Lee added an office in New York in 2012 and another in Los Angeles in 2014.
+Sid Lee added an office in New York in 2012 and another in Los Angeles in 2014.

-· In 2012, C2 Montréal hosted its first edition, a unique event imagined by Sid Lee and Le Cirque du Soleil.
+In 2012, C2 Montréal hosted its first edition, a unique event imagined by Sid Lee and Le Cirque du Soleil.

-· During the 2013 Cannes Lions Festival, the firm announced the launch of Sid Lee Entertainment, aimed at creating engaging experiences and content for its clients.
+During the 2013 Cannes Lions Festival, the firm announced the launch of Sid Lee Entertainment, aimed at creating engaging experiences and content for its clients.

-· The firm designed the Toronto Raptors’ We The North marketing campaign in 2014.
+The firm designed the Toronto Raptors’ We The North marketing campaign in 2014.

-· On July 6, 2015, Sid Lee was acquired by kyu, the strategic operating unit of the Japanese Hakuhodo DY Holdings, which is currently headed by CEO Michael Birkin.
+On July 6, 2015, Sid Lee was acquired by kyu, the strategic operating unit of the Japanese Hakuhodo DY Holdings, which is currently headed by CEO Michael Birkin.

-· In October 20, 2017, Sid Lee Paris bought YARD, a French creative and production agency.
+In October 20, 2017, Sid Lee Paris bought YARD, a French creative and production agency.

-· In 2019, Sid Lee continued its expansion into the United States as Hornall Anderson, Infrared and Red Peak joined the agency.
+In 2019, Sid Lee continued its expansion into the United States as Hornall Anderson, Infrared and Red Peak joined the agency.
 Digital Kitchen also became a member of its community of talents.
 In the wake of these developments, the agency strengthened its US presence with an office in Seattle.